NiRuaG/BamazonDB/README.md

 1. Prompts manager for **product's ID** and a **quantity** to add to stock.
 1. With valid input, database is updated to add inventory.
 ### `Add New Product`
-1. Prompts manager for new product's `name`, `price`, initial `stock quantity`, and `department` product belongs.
+1. Prompts manager for new product's `name`, `price`, initial `stock quantity`, and the `department` to which the product belongs.
-1. With valid input, a new product is inserted into database.
+1. With valid input, a new product is inserted into the database.

 ## Supervisor Interface (`bamazonSupervisor.js`)